 Growth rate of total review counts, indicating increasing foot traffic and engagement.

-Review count delta from poi_snapshots over trailing 6 months.
+Review count delta over trailing 6 months.
 Higher growth = more activity.

 New business license applications and renewals indicating commercial formation.